 By late 2016, Jordan had married, was living in a mortgaged house, and had done what many people call “settling.”
 “Still living in the same place I was born, never experiencing somewhere else was eating me up.
 I knew I wanted to be in Nashville.
 One day I woke up, and just told my wife I felt the time had come.
 She agreed and a year to the month, we sold the house and were living in Nashville.”

 Upon relocating to Nashville, he released his first EP titled, "SOUNDS".
 The four song album consisted of tunes he had written over the years, that seemed to resonate with listeners live.
 He has since released his first full length project titled, Mountain Side River Dream, which is out now on all major streaming platforms.

-Jordan's focus currently resides in playing with the Highway Natives, a band he co-founded in 2018 with bandmate and Nashville friend, Brandon Moore.
-You can keep up with "The Natives" by visiting Highwaynatives.com, or following them on social media at @Highwaynatives.
+Jordan's focus currently resides in Nashville, TN playing with the Highway Natives, a band he co-founded in 2018 with bandmate and Nashville friend, Brandon Moore.
+You can keep up with Highway Natives by visiting Highwaynatives.com, or following them on social media at @Highwaynatives.